 If you’re currently planning a state-to-state move, you’re probably overwhelmed by your options on how to make the move.
 Your availability, budget, and personal preferences will each have bearing on your final moving decision.
 If you are relocating for work, you may be fortunate enough to have your home moved for you.
-But, most people don’t have this moving option and therefore must do their own research to see what is best for them.
-We’re here to help you better understand what your moving choices are.
+But, most people don’t have this option and therefore must do their own research to see what is best for them.
+We’re here to help you better understand what your out of state moving options are.

 The DIY Move: Is it Right for Me?

 Your first option is to plan and execute the entire out of state move on your own.
 The benefits of doing a “DIY move” include a lower cost and full control over the moving process.
 If you’re planning a full DIY move, that means you will rent your own moving truck, secure your own packing materials and boxes, pack your own belongings, load the moving truck by yourself (for some pizza and beer, you could possibly even lure your friends to help!), drive the truck to your destination, unload your belongings, and return the moving truck to a local drop-off.

 While this moving option might save you some money, this type of move is exhausting!
 From researching the best prices on rental trucks to physically packing your belongings and loading them into the car to making the trek to your destination in a large truck, you’ll find moving to be a long, tedious process.
 Sure, you’ll be able to move on your own timeline and have control over the process – but it will cost you time.
 Not only that, but your belongings won’t be insured and if you break an item during the move, you won’t be compensated for the loss.

 Renting a Moving Container